eliroc98/RYouTubeDashboard/README.md

 - Subscriber Count Distribution plot: choose which subset to display and tweak the slider to select channels having a specific number of subscribers.

 ### Summary Statistics Panel
 - Statistics Table: choose which subset to display, select which variable and statistic to show.
-Since bootstrapping technique is used, this operation could take some time (even if is is optimized using clusters).
+Since bootstrapping technique is used, this operation could take some time (even if it is optimized using clusters).

 ### Dataset Panel
 - Dataset Table: choose which subset to display, select which variable to show.